PegasusWithoutWings/UCLA-CS35L/assign7/log.md

 1. I texted Kevin my public key and asked him to add my public key into his `authorized_keys` file under `.ssh` directory in the guest account.

 1. After he finished, I executed `ssh guest@10.97.85.236` and successfully connected to Kevin's Beaglebone.

-## Homework

-- Suppose the other teams really had been observing all the bytes going across the network.
-Our resulting network would still be secure because all the information is encrypted and the tapper cannot decrypt the message without having access to the private key.

-  - Even if I assumed the other teams had also tapped our keyboards and had observed all of my team's keystrokes, our network is still secure because we did not type out the private key during any step of the process.
-Thus, the attacker would still have no access to the private key and cannot decrypt the bytes going across.

-  - However, if I assume that we are booting off USB and other teams temporarily had physical control of the USB, then we will be screwed.
-The attackers can carry out all kinds of attack through the USB port.
-For example, he can insert a USB drive that functions as a boot device and inject malware into my system during the boot process.
-That way, he will have complete control over our devices and the resulting network will surely not be secure.